Enter your email address below and subscribe to our newsletter

 Instructions

-Cook the chicken thighs: Add the chicken thighs in the grill pan with the marinade.
-Stir from bottom up to thoroughly coat the chicken and the vegetables with marinade sauce.
-After ten minutes of cooking, add the rice cakes.
-Cover the pan with a lid and cook for twenty minutes.
+Add the chicken breasts to the pan with the marinade.
+Stir from the bottom up to thoroughly coat the chicken and the vegetables with the marinade sauce.
+After five minutes of cooking, add the rice cakes.
+Add seven tablespoons of water.

 cheese dakgalbi